lim-kyle/lim-kyle/README.md

 <h1 align="center">Hi 👋, I'm Kyle Lim</h1>
-💫 About Me:
+⚡About Me: <br>
-⚡ A passionate developer dedicated to crafting clean and efficient code.
+A passionate developer dedicated to crafting clean and efficient code.
 Constantly exploring new technologies.
 Whether collaborating on a team or building solo projects, I thrive on solving challenges and bringing concepts to life.<br>

 # 🌐 Socials: